Blair Waldorf: Season 6

 In the final season, Blair resumes her romantic relationship with Chuck, while Chuck and his father Bart—who is revealed to be alive in the previous season—become bitter rivals.
 Blair pursues her career as head of Waldorf Designs, with several mishaps, before staging a successful line.
 In the penultimate episode, Bart falls to his death while trying to attack Chuck atop a building.
 Afterward, Blair and Chuck depart together.
-In the series finale, Blair marries Chuck which results in her not having to testify against him in his father's murder case.
+In the series finale, Blair marries Chuck which results in her not having to testify against him in his father's homicide case.
 Five years later, Blair is shown to be running her mother's successful fashion line and she works with Jenny in a line called "J for Waldorf", and she and Chuck are shown to have a son named Henry.

-Reception
+Reception and cultural impact

 In print

-While covering the book series, Janet Malcolm of The New Yorker labeled the character "an antiheroine of the first rank," and asserted that "the series belongs to awful Blair, who inspires von Ziegesar's highest flights of comic fancy."
+While covering the book series, Janet Malcolm of The New Yorker labeled the character "an antiheroine of the first rank", and asserted that "the series belongs to awful Blair, who inspires von Ziegesar's highest flights of comic fancy."
 She also compared Blair to vintage film and literary figures such as Becky Sharp of Vanity Fair, and Lizzie Eustace of The Eustace Diamonds.
 In addition, several critics have likened Blair to the character Lila Fowler of the earlier Sweet Valley High series.

 In the 2007 book Children's Literature and Culture, writer Harry Edwin Eiss chastised the depiction of Blair's bulimia.
 "If handled properly, the inclusion of her illness could have provided a powerful lesson for young adult readers who worry about their weight and food consumption.
 Unfortunately, Cecily von Ziegesar, the author of the series, presents a seriously flawed treatment of the problem.
 In a failed attempt at humor, the writer regards Blair's sickness as just another source of gossip," he said.
 Emily Nussbaum of New York magazine had similar comments, calling the bulimia "more of an icky weakness than a full-fledged pathology."
 However, she went on to commend Blair as "hilariously self-centered".

 Julie Opipari of Manga Maniac Cafe gave the initial Gossip Girl manga a negative review, citing displeasure with the characters and plot.
 However, she acknowledged that this gave her a greater appreciation for Blair in the second volume, noting that Blair "really had to learn how to rough it" after losing her privileged lifestyle.
 She went on to state that "Blair is one character that is fun to hate on.
 So imagine my surprise when I actually started to like her by the end of the book".